 Georgia applies a territorial tax system for individuals.
 Nonresidents are taxed on their Georgian-sourced income.
 Married couples are taxed separately.
 Each registered individual taxpayer must file a separate return but families and married couples may elect file joint property tax returns.

-Nonresident individuals are taxed at a flat rate of 18% for 2013.
-The income tax rate will be reduced to 15% in 2014.
+Nonresident individuals are taxed at a flat rate of 20%.

-Nonresidents earning rental income is taxed at a flat rate of 18% for 2013.
+Nonresidents earning rental income is taxed at a flat rate of 20%.

-Capital gains realized from sales of properties connected with business activities are taxed at a flat rate of 18% for 2013.
+Capital gains realized from sales of properties connected with business activities are taxed at a flat rate of 20%.

 Property tax is a local tax levied on the market value of properties, excluding land.
 The property tax rate varies according to the amount of annual family revenue of the individual.
 The exact rate within the range is fixed by the local government where the property is located.